Postage stamps and postal history of Sri Lanka: Present-day souvenir sheets

 Now, Sri Lanka issues several souvenir sheets annually.
 A souvenir sheet is almost always issued with Wesak and Christmas stamps.
 Sometimes, choosing one stamp from a set of stamps, a small miniature sheet, containing that single stamp is issued.
 Because they are attractive, they have become favourites among collectors.

+World's longest stamp

+On August 20, 2024, Sri Lanka's Postal Department issued the world's longest stamp(2nd longest as at December 31, 2024), measuring 205 mm, to commemorate the Kandy Esala Perahera festival in Kandy.
+The stamp has a value of Rs.
+500.